Resident Assistant (RA) on Duty

 During the day, there will be no access to your dorms.
-Doors are locked at 8:45 and will re-open at 3:00pm.
-If you have an emergency and need to go back to your room, you must speak to the Dean on Duty.
+Doors are locked at the start of school and will re-open at 3:00 p.m.
+If you have an emergency and need to go back to your room, you must speak to the Dean on duty.
 You must remember to take all books, binders and gym clothes for the day.
 Every student has a locker and lock to safely store belongings during the school day.

-Before leaving campus, all students must sign out on Boardingware and have their sign out approved.
-The must also sign in upon returning using the iPad situated in each dorm.
+Before leaving campus, all students must sign out on REACH and have their sign out approved.
+They must also sign in upon return.
 Students must sign in even if they plan on leaving again.
-Students may go to Mr. Sub or the convenience store across the street.
-This does not require a permission (unless you are on Gating - please refer to the section Discipline).
+Students may go to Mr. Sub or the convenience store across the street without signing out.

 Signing out/in is very important to help us keep students safe.
 Therefore, failure to sign out or in will be treated seriously and students will be given appropriate consequences.

 Students may spend the night off campus when there is no school the next day.
 Only the Head Dean can approve these sign outs.
 An overnight sign-out requires the following the day before the sign out: